Membership – Terms of Agreement

 - Children under the age of 8 years must be accompanied by an adult at all times unless participating in an organized children’s activity.

-- Bookings can be made up to six days in advance by facility members and up to 1 day in advance, with full payment, by non-members.
+- Bookings can be made up to three days in advance by facility members and up to 1 day in advance, with full payment, by non-members.

-- Bookings may be cancelled or transferred before the start of the session otherwise a dishonoured charge will apply.
+- Bookings may be cancelled or transferred before the start of the session otherwise a ‘no show’ fee of £5 will apply.

 - Sports hall sessions last 55 minutes (allowing staff five minutes for the setting up and taking down of equipment).